Mar 21, 2008

 JAD: West Virginia.

-ROBERT: But it has spread, he says to the most unusual place.
+ROBERT: Yeah.
+But it has spread, he says, to the most unusual places.

-AARON FOX: Some examples of that and there are quite a few include the extreme popularity of American Country and Western music over the last 50 or 60 years with Aboriginal Australians.
+AARON FOX: So some examples of that, and there are quite a few, include the extreme popularity of American country and western music over the last 50 or 60 years with Aboriginal Australians.

 ROBERT: You mean Hank Williams would be recognizable to somebody somewhere in Western Australia?